KadeNethercott/midgard/README.md

 ### Description

-UI for a code review web app, implemented with angularjs, HTML5, and JQuery
+* UI for a code review web app, implemented with AngularJS, HTML5, and JQuery